Check your refund status online.

 Certain situations may slow down the issuing of your refund.
 Common problems and solutions are:

 - New address – If your check was mailed to an old address, the post office will return it to the State Department of Finance.
-Contact the State Tax Commission (801-297-2200 or 1-800-662-4335) to get the check number.
-Then contact the Department of Finance at 801-538-3200 to have your check forwarded to your new address.
+Contact the State Tax Commission (801-297-2200 or 1-800-662-4335) to get the refund check number.

 - You owe state taxes for other years – If you owe on any other tax period or tax type, your refund will be applied to those balances.
 We will refund any remaining amount to you.

 - You owe other federal or state debts – We may apply your refund to any outstanding federal or state debt.
 If you did not receive your refund, contact the State Tax Commission (801-297-2200 or 1-800-662-4335) to get the refund check number.
-Then contact the Department of Finance at 801-538-3200.
 The Tax Commission does not have record of refunds applied to other debts.

 - Direct deposit – If you chose to direct deposit of your refund, it will be deposited directly into the account you specified on your return.
 However, you will not get a notice from the state when your refund is deposited.
 Contact your financial institution to find out if your refund has been deposited.